Mahoning Township, Carbon County, Pennsylvania: Transportation

 As of 2020, there were 72.59 mi of public roads in Mahoning Township, of which 0.30 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 28.60 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 43.69 mi were maintained by the township.

 Interstate 476, the Pennsylvania Turnpike's Northeast Extension, passes through the eastern corner of Mahoning Township, but the nearest interchange is in neighboring Franklin Township.
 Highways providing local access include Pennsylvania Route 443, which crosses from U.S. Route 209 on Lehighton's south side west to Pennsylvania Route 309 in South Tamaqua, Schuylkill County, and Pennsylvania Route 902, which comes southeast over Mauch Chunk Ridge from US 209 in Lansford and Summit Hill to New Mahoning, then turns east to PA 443 in Lehighton with access to US 209 in downtown via Mahoning Street.
 US 209 proceeds north through the township between Lehighton and Jim Thorpe, although this segment is signed southbound.

+Jake Arner Memorial Airport is located within the township along PA Route 902.